 For the future this easy language selection will help us test all the tens of languages – easily and instantly – before the rollout.

 That’s all one has to do for letting the continuous build pushed to the cloud.
-Any build would be send to the cloud and the developer will get notified about the result by email whenever the tests are finished.
+Any build would be sent to the cloud and the developer will get notified about the result by email whenever the tests are finished.

-Testdroid also offers a Java SDK with lots of samples hosted on Github.
+Bitbar also offers a Java SDK with lots of samples hosted on Github.
 Those showed us how we could implement additional tasks as downloading JUnit results or screenshots after the tests.